Verified Labels

 WARNING

-Property/buildings labels can only be used when the building is or was directly involved in the incident, except for the Identifiable structure label.
+The property/buildings labels can be used only when the building is/was directly involved in the incident, except for the label Identifiable structure.

 Civilian structure

-Not added for structures that are totally destroyed and cannot be identified as civilian.
+This label shouldn't be added for structures that are totally destroyed and, hence, cannot be identified whether it is civilian or not.

 Camp